jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_loops.rst

   .. code-block:: python

-    AssertionError:
-        "'a string' is not an integer"
+    AssertionError: 'BOOM!!!' != "'a string' is not an integer"
-        does not match "BOOM"

 * I undo the change